|Tier guidance||Christmas period guidance|

 Do customers have to provide contact details?

-From 18 September 2020 it will be mandatory for certain businesses to have a system to collect NHS Test and Trace data and keep this for 21 days (full details here).
-Core COVID-19 Secure requirements will be mandated for hospitality businesses, and egregious breaches enforced.
+It is mandatory for certain businesses to have a system to collect NHS Test and Trace data and keep this for 21 days (full details here).
+Core COVID-19 Secure requirements are mandated for hospitality businesses, and egregious breaches enforced.
 Groups of customers (one per group) and sole customers should be asked to provide contact details.
 This is to assist in tracing members of the group who may have been in contact with others and visited your establishment, and have since tested positive for Covid-19.
-Businesses will need to display the official NHS QR code posters so that customers can ‘check-in’ at different premises using this option as an alternative to providing their contact details once the app is rolled out nationally (from 24 September).
+Businesses will need to display the official NHS QR code posters so that customers can ‘check-in’ at different premises using this option as an alternative to providing their contact details.

 The following information should be collected by the venue, where possible: